-You can increase the species of animals you can keep in your tank to create a more diverse ecosystem.
-Planning, designing, and building a paludarium is rewarding for people of any age or aquarium-keeping skill level.
+By turning your aquarium into a paludarium, you can significantly increase the variety of animals you can keep, creating a more diverse and rewarding ecosystem.
+The process of planning, designing, and building a paludarium is not only fun but also a source of pride and satisfaction, regardless of your age or aquarium-keeping skill level.

 What is a Paludarium?